 Isabella’s skill and ambition made her a formidable competitor on the equestrian team in college, giving her the opportunity to build a high level of self-discipline and contribute to the success of a team.
 Her time management abilities helped Isabella perform at a high level both academically and as an equestrian.
 It’s that kind of accomplishment and organization that make her such an effective partner for clients and businesses around the globe.

-As part of Husch Blackwell’s White Collar, Internal Investigations & Compliance team, he investigates civil and criminal matters and provides compliance support to clients.
+Formerly with Husch Blackwell’s White Collar, Internal Investigations, & Compliance team, Rick investigated civil and criminal matters and provided compliance support to clients.